-2.0 PROJECT DESCRIPTION
+4.0 PROJECT DESCRIPTION

-This Recirculated IS/MND is being prepared to evaluate the potential environmental impacts that may result from the proposed Project, which involves demolition of the former Star-Kist cannery facilities on an approximately 14-acre site on Terminal Island at the Port.
+This Final IS/MND is being prepared to evaluate the potential environmental impacts that may result from the proposed Project, which involves demolition of the former Star-Kist cannery facilities on an approximately 14-acre site on Terminal Island at the Port.
 Although the ultimate future use of the site is unknown, the potential future use of the site as cargo support, which can vary from container or chassis storage to chassis repair and maintenance, is a reasonably likely future use and representative of the types of industrial uses allowed in this location according to the applicable zoning and the PMP.
 Therefore, this analysis considers the impacts from development and operations of a chassis repair and maintenance depot for purposes of analyzing the impacts of potential future development of the site.
-Phase 1 of the proposed Project would result in demolition of Main Plant No. 4, a small wharf structure, and a bridge connecting Main Plant No. 4 to the northern portion of the East Plant.
-After demolition, the Main Plant No. 4 site would be secured by laying down a compacted and bound crushed miscellaneous base (CMB) and installing lighting, fencing, and low-impact development (LID) best management practices (BMPs) (Los Angeles County Code Title 12, Chapter 84, requires the use of LID principles in all development projects, except road and flood infrastructure projects).
+Phase 1 of the proposed Project would result in demolition of the Plant, a small wharf structure, and a bridge connecting the Plant to the northern portion of the East Plant.
+After demolition, the Plant site would be secured by laying down a compacted and bound CMB and installing lighting, fencing, and LID BMPs (Los Angeles County Code Title 12, Chapter 84, requires the use of LID principles in all development projects, except road and flood infrastructure projects).
 Phase 2 would involve installation of a concrete pad and canopy structure at the Phase 1 site and demolition of the East Plant.
 Similar to Phase 1, after demolition activities have been completed, the Phase 2 site would be graded and covered with CMB.
 LID BMPs, perimeter fencing, and exterior perimeter lighting would be installed.
 At this time, only Phase 1 activities are proposed to occur in the immediate future.
 When future funding becomes available, Phase 2 could occur.
 As discussed above, the future use of the site is not known at this time; however, for the purposes of CEQA, this document considers the potential future use of the site is as a chassis repair and maintenance depot.